rohit12crj/Study-Notes/Observability_Monitoring_Tracing/notes.md

 installation of prometheus , grafana ( in the helm chart which abhishek uses both prometheus & grafana are installed ) , alert manager ( since alert manager is not a default component of prometheus , how will u install it ) on eks cluster ( https://github.com/iam-veeramalla/observability-zero-to-hero/blob/main/day-2/readme.md )

-difference between node exporter pod ( runs as daemon set , used for hardware level metrics like CPU , memory , node exporter pod pulls info from host on which nodes are running & keeps the info at node_ip/metrics endpoint , prometheus server scraps this endpoint & keeps in TSDB ) , kube state metrics pods (  kube state metrics pulls the info from Kube API Server & keeps info at pod_ip/metrics endpoint , prometheus server scraps this endpoint & keeps in TSDB from Kube API server ) , custom metrics (from your_application/metrics endpoint --> application level metrics , u need to write service discovery manifest yaml file , else prometheus will not know from where to go to find the endpoint ) in prometheus ?
-There are also db exporters which are not installed by default ?

 suppose u have 5 eks custer . how will u setup 1 single setup prometheus & connect with all 5 cluster ?